 Environmental Studies: Environmental Sciences, Environmental Studies

-Foreign Language: Arabic (some courses), Chinese, French, German, Italian, Japanese, Romance Languages, Russian, Spanish
+Foreign Language: Arabic (some courses), Chinese, French, German, Italian, Japanese, Korean, Romance Languages, Russian, Spanish

 General Studies: Classical Studies, Humanities, Social Sciences

 Health and Safety Sciences: Exercise Physiology

 Performing Arts: Dance, Music, Music Education, Music History, Music Performance, Music Technology, Music Theory and Composition, Music/Jazz Studies, Theater Arts/Drama